 - Log and audit: Maintain and review logs of external access.
 Unexpected access may turn out to be a false alarm, but check and verify.

-- Be prepared for a breach, with a data breach response plan and a trained team to handle the incident.
+Ultimately, every organization must be prepared for a breach with a data breach response plan and a trained team to handle the incident.
 This can help both mitigate the breach and its fallout.

 We understand that managing a mobile workforce can be overwhelming.
 But we’ve got you covered if you want to gain a better grasp of the cybersecurity basics around threats, risk and protection.
 Review our comprehensive cybersecurity 101 guide.